JMDProgrammer/CPuzzleWThreads/README.md

 #---------------------------------------------------------------------------

+#solve:

-#solve if you change the number at ./randomgen, it's the buffer size, so it should be changed in the code at ./wordpuzzle.c (line 33)
+Note: if you change the buffersize that comes after ./randomgen, it should also be changed in the code at ./wordpuzzle.c (line 33) if there are any problems

 ./randomgen 10000 | ./wordpuzzle -nthreads 10000 -time -verbose